simpleuiux/yi-ningwang.com/content/blog/all-spikes/index.md

 title: Japan Influencer Network
 date: "2019-05-04"
 thumbnail: ./jin-thumbnail.png
-description: UI/UX, Front-end
+description: UI/UX, Sprint Prototyping, Front-end
 ---

-#### JIN is the first Japan influencer network connecting influencers and advertising agencies.
+### JIN is the first Japan influencer network connecting influencers and advertising agencies.

-When my partner, who is a back-end developer, reached me out at the beginning, I thought 'This is a pretty cool idea!'
-We collaborated with a British friend who is living in Tokyo, knows the contact of advertising agency in Japan.
+When my partner Raphael, who is a back-end developer, reached me out and suggested that maybe we could make a fast prototyping of this influencer search function and show to the advertising agency we know in Tokyo.
+I was like, "Sure, it sounds cool!"

+I enjoyed the project a lot and walked through the whole phase of design, including UI/UX and front-end (HTML, CSS, JS), it was a super valuable and fun experience!

+### Choose MVP wisely to test the market

-The idea is to create the first Japanese influencer network since most of the search function in advertising industry Japan is oudated.
-It would be great to add new blood to the industry.
+The idea was to create a platform for advertising agencies to find the right influencer on Instagram and to make a booking accordingly.
+Most of the in-house search function in the Japan advertising industry is outdated.
+We would like to provide an easy booking services with better user experience.

-At the beginning, the function is merely search only.
-This is our very first idea, just a search function for the users to find the influencers that in our database.
+Since the production time is merely 1 month, we selected search page and user profile page first to test out the market.

+---

+### Design from single search to a complete filter function

+At first, the user profile page has only have the text with pictures.
+In order to include more information and make it easier for users to see the actual info instead of just general information.
+I make the second design with visualized data.

+###### 1st design

 <div class="kg-card kg-image-card">